New Zealand – step by step guide for cats and dogs

 - Cats and dogs must be cleared at the first port of arrival in Australia.

 - Allow at least one (1) hour for the cat or dog to be released by airline cargo and cleared by the department.
 Connecting flights must not leave within one hour of the animal arriving in Australia.

 - If your cat or dog is to connect with a domestic flight you will have to arrange for it to be moved from the international to the domestic terminal.
 Animal transport agents/pet shippers can help you with this.
 The International Pet and Animal Transportation Association website has a list of pet shippers.

 - Fees are usually collected by the airline carrying your animal.
 The payment should appear on the air waybill.
 The department then invoices the airline to recover the fees.
 If the air waybill has not incorporated these fees the department will require payment before releasing your animal.

 Step 7: On arrival in Australia

-- A biosecurity officer will check the cat or dog to verify all details match the import certification.
+- A biosecurity officer will check the cat or dog to verify that all details match the import certification.

 - If acceptable, the animal will be released from biosecurity control.
 If not, additional documents may be requested and/or the animal may be subject to treatment, export or euthanasia.